idio-lang/guide/idio-source/errors.rst

 mechanism for handling various states that might be reached within the program.

-The fundamental difference is that the program state is not unwound when a condition is raised meaning the handler has an opportunity to perform some appropriate action and return on behalf of the condition-raising code.
+The fundamental difference between condition handling in :lname:`Idio` and exception handling common to many programming languages is that the program state is not unwound when a condition is raised meaning the handler has an opportunity to perform some appropriate action and *return on behalf of* the condition-raising code.

 There are a few problems here: